Graduation (album): Marketing

-Sales
+Commercial performance

 On the first day of its release, Graduation sold over 437,000 copies.
 The album debuted at number one on the US Billboard 200 chart, grossing a total of over 957,000 copies in its first week in the United States alone.
 Graduation became West's second consecutive studio album to top the Billboard 200 and also debuted at number-one on the album charts in the United Kingdom and Canada.
 It was within the very same week that "Stronger" topped the Billboard Hot 100, selling over 205,000 digital downloads and giving West his third number-one single.
 The album registered the best first-week sales totals of any record released within the last two years, with the last being West's own Late Registration.

 Additionally, Graduation became ranked as the 15th highest sales week for an album since Nielsen SoundScan began tracking data in 1991, as well as the highest sales week at the time of its release for an album since 50 Cent's The Massacre (2005).
 It also set the record for the largest week of an album digitally downloaded, registering over 133,000 paid downloads, beating Maroon 5's previous set record of 102,000 for It Won't Be Soon Before Long.
 Graduation's first week sales of 957,000 and Curtis's first week sales of 691,000 marked only the second time ever since the inception of Nielsen SoundScan that two albums debuted within the same week with totals surpassing 623,000 copies in the United States.
 The first occurrence of such an event was in September 1991, when Guns N' Roses conjunctively released Use Your Illusion I, which sold 685,000 copies, and Use Your Illusion II, which sold 770,000 copies.
 The first week sales totals of Graduation and Curtis have outsold the first week sales totals of Guns N' Roses' two albums.
 50 Cent showed graciousness in regards to his defeat.
 In a statement released to the Associated Press, he said, "I am very excited to have participated in one of the biggest album release weeks in the last two years.
 Collectively, we have sold hundreds of thousands of units in our debut week.
 This marks a great moment for hip-hop music, one that will go down in history".
 After years of slumping sales, the album competition between the two releases and the resulting record breaking performances both albums demonstrated was considered to be a "fantastic day for hip-hop".